 Individual profile

-Weight, metabolism, health status, hydration, body fat, and certain medications can influence elimination.
+Weight, metabolism, health status, hydration, fat mass, and certain medications can influence elimination.

 Test